Knowing Your Rights

 Disability Services Act 1993 (WA)

-The DDA is an Act passed by the Federal Government and therefore applies to all states of Australia.
-The Australian Human Rights Commission is responsible for ensuring that the Act is implemented.
+The DDA is an Act passed by the Federal Government and applies to all states of Australia.
+The Australian Human Rights Commission is responsible for making sure that the Act is implemented.

 Under the DDA anyone with a disability should be given equal opportunities and access to services.
-It is unlawful to discriminate both directly and indirectly against a person because they have a disability.
+It is against the law to discriminate both directly and indirectly against a person because they have a disability.

 A brief guide to the DDA can be accessed on the Australian Human Rights Commission website.